EnterpriseDB/tpa/docs/src/index.md

 The details of the process depend on the architecture (e.g., M1) and platform (e.g., AWS) that you selected while configuring the cluster.

-For example, given AWS access with the necessary privileges, TPAexec will provision EC2 instances, VPCs, subnets, routing tables, internet gateways, security groups, EBS volumes, elastic IPs, etc.
+For example, given AWS access with the necessary privileges, TPA will provision EC2 instances, VPCs, subnets, routing tables, internet gateways, security groups, EBS volumes, elastic IPs, etc.

 You can also "provision" existing servers by selecting the "bare" platform and providing connection details.
-Whether these are bare metal servers or those provisioned separately on a cloud platform, they can be used just as if they had been created by TPAexec.
+Whether these are bare metal servers or those provisioned separately on a cloud platform, they can be used just as if they had been created by TPA.

 You are not restricted to a single platform—you can spread your cluster out across some AWS instances (in multiple regions) and some on-premise servers, or servers in other data centres, as needed.

-At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPAexec can access via SSH (with sudo to root).
+At the end of the provisioning stage, you will have the required number of instances with the basic operating system installed, which TPA can access via SSH (with sudo to root).

 ### Deployment

 The [`tpaexec deploy`](tpaexec-deploy.md)
-command installs and configures Postgres and other software on the provisioned servers (which may or may not have been created by TPAexec;
+command installs and configures Postgres and other software on the provisioned servers (which may or may not have been created by TPA;
 but it doesn't matter who created them so long as SSH and sudo access is available).
 This includes setting up replication, backups, and so on.